Important Global Message

 This training helps employees understand and address concerns of infectious diseases in the occupational setting, preventing infections on the job, and what to do if they are exposed.Back to Top

-The use of a phone while driving is a growing problem in the United States and a violation for County employees.
-This training discusses County policy and explores accidents that can occur while making phone calls or texting while driving.Back to Top
+Driving while distracted is a growing problem in the United States and the use of a cellular phone while driving is a distraction and a violation for county employees.
+This training discuss county policy and explores accidents that can occur while texting or talking on a cellular phone while driving.Back to Top

 Hazard Communication/Right-to-Know Training (RTKT) 2 hours